Search programs

 • Computer-based instruction

-Most degrees need 30 to 36 credit hours to complete.
-A thesis, practicum, field experience, or professional portfolio is common with most graduate education degrees.
+This degree typically involves 30 to 36 credit hours of coursework.
+A thesis, practicum, field experience, or professional portfolio requirement is common with most graduate education degrees.

 Educational technology students might have to pay a fee for access to a technology resource center.
-Educators desiring to work in public schools could need to pay for state certification exams.
-An educational technologist working in the business field doesn’t need teaching certification, usually gaining on-site experience with internships.
+Educators desiring to work in public schools may need to pay for state certification exams.
+An educational technologist working in the business field doesn’t need teaching certification, but they can gain on-site experience with internships.

 Potential courses you’ll take in an online master’s in educational technology degree program

 • Assistive Technology for Individualized Education Plans.
 This class discusses how technology aids learners with special needs.
-The concentration is on how assistive technology removes barriers for students with impairments.
+The focus is on how assistive technology removes barriers for students with impairments.

 • Emerging Technologies.
 Educational technology outside the public domain is covered in this class.